doenerium6969/doenerium-fixed/README.md

 >
 > Ultra Obfuscation (use https://obfuscator.io)
 >
-> Anti-Debug / Anti-VM
+> Anti-Debug / Anti-VM / Blue Screen if detect
 >
-> No Traces
+> No Traces and silent
 >
 > Validates a found discord token and then sends it to your discord webhook
 >